git-lfs/git-lfs/docs/spec.md

-These filters ensure that large files aren't written into the repository proper, instead being stored locally at `.git/lfs/objects/{OID-PATH}` (where `{OID-PATH}` is a sharded filepath of the form `OID[0:2]/OID[2:4]/OID`), synchronized with the remote LFS server as necessary.
+These filters ensure that large files aren't written into the repository proper, instead being stored locally at `.git/lfs/objects/{OID-PATH}` (where `{OID-PATH}` is a sharded filepath of the form `OID[0:2]/OID[2:4]/OID`), synchronized with the Git LFS server as necessary.

 The `clean` filter runs as files are added to repositories.
 Git sends the content of the file being added as STDIN, and expects the content to write